barnabaskocsis/Language-learning-platform/README.md

 ### A new wiki page is avaiable for the application,check it out here: [Wiki](https://github.com/barnabaskocsis/Language-learning-platform/wiki)

+### Heroku has been set up, you can reach it from here: http://italkiclone.herokuapp.com/

 ## Feladat funkcionális követelményei:

   - Alkalmazás: